 4. Take Lower-Paying Jobs Initially to Build Your Portfolio If Necessary

-Figuring out how much to charge is one of the most important and difficult tasks in freelancing.
+Figuring out how much to charge is one of the most difficult tasks in freelancing.

 When you first start out, it’s okay to take a few low-paying “charity” cases to build your portfolio or referral network.
 Sometimes it’s worth taking a low-paying job when you’re starting out if you can get a great recommendation from it, or use them as a reference.
 That has value.